 There is a retirement crisis currently underway.
 Why is this?
 Because people don’t save during their working years to fund their golden years.
-The Economic Policy Institute recently released are startling report about American’s retirement savings.
+The Economic Policy Institute recently released is a startling report about American’s retirement savings.

 The graph above shows the median account values of retirement savings for a given age group.
 The overall median among all age groups is a meager $5,000 while the median value for those closest to retirement, 56-61 age group, have only $17,000 saved up.

 Retirees are relying on Social Security by larger percentages these days.
-Nearly 2 out of every 3 retirees relies on Social Security for at least 90% of their retirement income.
-No matter your current age, there are ways to insure that you are setting yourself up for success in your later years.
+Nearly 2 out of every 3 retirees rely on Social Security for at least 90% of their retirement income.
+No matter your current age, there are ways to ensure that you are setting yourself up for success in your later years.
 Here are the steps I followed to have my current retirement savings:

 - Start an IRA.
 I prefer a Roth IRA because it is money you will never be taxed on again, and is a good complement to a 401k (which you will pay income tax on in the future).
 Go to Vanguard’s website and get one started in a matter of minutes.